JozefJarosciak/TangramPuzzleSolver/readme.md

-# Tangram/Tetris Block Puzzle Solver
+# TetrisSolver.com - Tangram & Tetris Block Puzzle Solver

 The Block Puzzle Solver is an advanced tool designed to solve tangram and tetris-style puzzles using efficient algorithms (such as the Dancing Links method).
 This solver supports 11 block types and considers rotations, reflections, and grid constraints to optimize the solution.